decipher-cs/cipher-connect/README.md

 - [ ] Show ghost text when user types (not good for performance but it would look really nice).
 - [ ] Send a private message to yourself.
-- [ ] Extract list function from TemproratyDrawer into a separate component.
+- [x] Extract list function from TemproratyDrawer into a separate component.
 - [ ] A loader/ spinner for each element that depends on fetching data from server.
-- [ ] Remove abstraction from TemporaryDrawer, It is causing unnecessary confusion.
+- [x] Remove abstraction from TemporaryDrawer, It is causing unnecessary confusion.
 - [x] DO NOT SEND OTHER PEOPLE'S PASSWORD HASHS TO OTHER USERS!!!
 (How did this even happen??)
 - [ ] userRooms in backend should be stored in a set (or something similar) not an array.
-- [ ] Ensure a room without participants can not exist OR run a scheduled job in DB to delete all rooms without participants.
+- [x] Ensure a room without participants can not exist OR run a scheduled job in DB to delete all rooms without participants.
 - [ ] Might wanna use a library like [promise-retry](https://www.npmjs.com/package/promise-retry) to re-run failed queries to DB.
-- [ ] Add support for group chat.
+- [x] Add support for group chat.
+- [ ] Break text into multiple lines when a single word has too many characters and overflows.

 ## License